 12.6.7 RSNA policy selection in an MBSS

 All mesh STAs in an MBSS use the same group cipher suite.
 Mesh STAs establish authenticated peerings with each other using the AMPE protocol (see 14.5 (Authenticated mesh peering exchange (AMPE))).
-In AMPE, mesh STAs negotiate a pairwise cipher suite, and establish a pairwise MTKSA, to protect individually addressed frames and state a group cipher suite and establish an MGTKSA to process incoming group addressed frames from a peer.
+In AMPE, mesh STAs negotiate a pairwise cipher suite, and establish a pairwise mesh TKSA, to protect individually addressed frames and state a group cipher suite and establish a mesh GTKSA to process incoming group addressed frames from a peer.

 References: